 Re-imagine.
 Re-design.
 Re-inspire.

 In recent years, our community has debated the merits of relocating the Art Gallery of Greater Victoria to a downtown location or alternatively transforming it for future generations.
-After careful consideration, we have concluded that staying right where we are — in this historic building and perfect environment in which to appreciate art — is the best way forward.
 Today, the leadership of the Art Gallery of Greater Victoria is setting the stage for making our gallery all that it can be.
 We ask you to consider the possibilities ahead, and help us lead the way.
 If you have any comments, questions, or concerns, please email us at email@example.com.

 Since the 1950’s, the Art Gallery of Greater Victoria has been at the center of our community.
 Over the past 60 years the AGGV has grown to be the second largest public gallery in the province.
 Located in the heart of the City of Victoria’s cultural precinct, the AGGV collection currently contains over 20,000 pieces held in trust for the people of Victoria, British Columbia and Canada.
 Every year, over 100,000 people visit the Gallery to view captivating and innovative exhibitions and attend entertaining and informative events.
 The AGGV also provides accessible outreach programs to families, youth, school districts and post-secondary institutions across Southern Vancouver Island.
 Each year, more than a quarter million people also access the Gallery online through the AGGV’s extensive community-based programming website and comprehensive art database.